mozilla/sccache/README.md

 environment variable to your connection string, and `SCCACHE_AZURE_BLOB_CONTAINER` to the name of the container to use.
 Note that sccache will not create the container for you - you'll need to do that yourself.

-**Important:** The environment variables are only taken into account when the server starts, so only on the first run.
+**Important:** The environment variables are only taken into account when the server starts, i.e. only on the first run.

 ---